edvardoss/abbrevTexts/README.md

 5. Recursively iterating through the found pairs to determine the final (terminal) child for all members of chains
 6. Return the abbreviation dictionary

+The makeAbbrStemDict function is automatically paralleled by several threads loading all the processor cores, so it is advisable to take this point into account for large volumes of texts.

 ```{r}
 abrDict <- makeAbbrStemDict(term.vec = df$word,min.len = 3,min.share = .6)
 head(abrDict) # We can see parent word, intermediate results and total result (terminal child)